cosmicjs/rest-api-docs/source/includes/extensions.md

 const zipObject = req.files[0] // Using Multer
 // OR:
-// const zipObject = { originalname: filename, buffer: filedata, size: filesize } // Not using Multer
+// const zipObject = { originalname: filename, buffer: filedata } // Not using Multer

 bucket.addExtension({
   zip: zipObject